Skip to navigation

 The suburbs of Trichy, as seen from the Rock Fort Temple

 It wasn't tricky to get to Trichy, just time-consuming.
-Trichy, whose full name Tiruchirappalli is never used by anyone outside of the railway bureaucracy, is an interesting and bustling town in the central south, and its sights were well worth the severe shuddering of the bus from Pondicherry.
+Trichy, whose full name Tiruchirappalli is only ever used by those inside the bubble of railway bureaucracy, is an interesting and bustling town in the central south, and its sights are well worth the severe shuddering of the bus journey from Pondicherry.

 The Rock Fort Temple